-This list has 17 of the best first date bars and restaurants in the city.
-All of these spots are relatively casual (so it won’t look like you’re trying too hard), but also impressive enough to make you seem like someone who’s capable of making good choices.
-They also serve food (you won’t necessarily have to eat a full meal at any of them), and are all perfect for either a 20-minute meet-and-greet or a three-hour date that could be the starting plot of a Hallmark Channel movie.
+That’s why we’re sharing 19 of the best first date bars and restaurants in the city.
+All of them are relatively casual places (so it won’t look like you’re trying too hard), but they’re also impressive enough to make you seem like an adult person who’s capable of making good choices.
+A lot of these places serve food, but you don’t necessarily have to eat a full meal at any of them, and they’re all perfect for either a 20-minute meet-and-greet or a three-hour date that could be optioned by the Hallmark Channel.

 ABV in the Mission hits all the marks of a great First Date Bar.
-There is plenty of room to move around, the noise levels inside aren’t too loud (however, they’re temporarily only open outdoors), and they have a great cocktail and beer selection.
+There is plenty of room to move around, the noise levels inside aren’t too loud, and they have a great cocktail and beer selection.
 And depending on whether you’re looking for a light bite or a full-on meal, you can order burgers or hot dogs or beer-battered cauliflower to share.
 ABV has a big parklet and isn’t taking reservations.
 So maybe roll up for an early date if you want to guarantee a seat - this spot can get busy.

-One thing we look for in a first-date spot is somewhere that’s low-key and chill (asking a date “so, what do you do?” through a mask is tough enough).
+One thing we look for in a first-date spot is somewhere that’s low-key and chill.
 So head to Ungrafted.
 The wine bar in the Dogpatch is located in a warehouse-like space that’s light-filled and massive.
 And coming here means you can order a glass of your favorite drink (they have cider and beer, too), and get to know someone without having to shout.
 But really, come here for their impressive wine selection, and consider getting the za’atar bread with labne, salt and vinegar fries, or other small plates to share if the conversation gets flowing.

-Like Olivia Rodrigo or the casting directors of Legally Blonde: The Musical, Nopa does not miss.
-The menu at this laidback SF staple is seasonal and simple - every dish uses high-quality ingredients and is done to perfection.
+The simple fact is Nopa does not miss.
+The menu at this laidback San Francisco staple is seasonal and each dish uses high-quality ingredients that are made to perfection.
 From the saucy wood-baked butter beans topped with feta and pesto to one of the best burgers in town, you’ll definitely leave here happy, even if your Hinge date doesn’t comment on the outfit you meticulously curated days beforehand.

 For excellent cocktails and snacky plates that can be finished relatively quickly (you know, in case your date starts spouting Avril Lavigne conspiracy theories), suggest meeting up at True Laurel.
-The Mission cocktail bar incorporates things like snap peas or redwood tips into their delicious drinks, and has an occasionally-changing food menu of small dishes like candied nuts, cornmeal hushpuppies, a great patty melt, and more.
-Depending on which direction the night goes, you can either throw back a drink and be out of there in less than 30 minutes, or run up your tab and stay for hours.
-True Laurel has a few reservations available online, or you can walk up for a table.
+The Mission cocktail bar incorporates things like snap peas or redwood tips into their delicious drinks, and has an occasionally changing food menu of small dishes like candied nuts, cornmeal hushpuppies, a great patty melt, and more.
+Depending on which direction the night goes, you can either throw back a drink and be out of there in less than 45 minutes, or run up your tab and stay for hours.
+True Laurel has a few reservations available online, or just walk up for a table.

 Toyose is known as a late-night hangout spot for Korean pub food and drinks, but we also think the casual restaurant is a great first date spot.
 They have cozy nooks inside the dining room, which is housed in a converted garage, and picnic tables out on the covered parklet.
 No matter where you end up sitting though, you’ll probably have a good time - and get to learn about the person you’re with over incredible fried chicken wings, kimchi pancakes, boiling hot pot, and spam stew with ramen noodles.